tim-day-387/monte-carlo-python/README.md

 # Performance Improvements

-The implementation of Monster includes a number of improvements to boost perfor- mance, extensibility, and readability.
+The implementation of Monster includes a number of improvements to boost performance, extensibility, and readability.
 The game playing code and the AI players have been implement using Cython; this package compiles Python in C for a faster execution time on oft-reused code.
 One-thousand games of Monster were played using only Grab and Duck players for a time of:\